sshheye/user-stories-api/frontend-coding-problem.md

 	- Type
 	- Complexity
 	- Estimated time for completion
-	- Cost associated to it
+	- Cost
 	- Status

-2. Two buttons Accept(in green color) and Reject (Red color)
+2. Two buttons Accept(Green color) and Reject (Red color)

-After the story is approved or rejected, then update the status of the record on the table and navigate to the story list.
+On Accept or Reject, take the admin to the story list view with updated status.

 # Process